-5.0 CHAPTER 5 Nature reserves and natural habitats
+5.0 CHAPTER FIVE Nature Reserves and Natural Habitats

 - 5.1.
 Fletchwood Copse has a range of deciduous and conifer trees on a private estate owned by Winchester College. - 5.2.
 Adjacent to the copse is Fletchwood Meadows, a Site of Special Scientific Interest [SSSI].
 Further information can be found on the Hampshire and Isle of Wight Wildlife website.
 The SSSI comprises a series of unimproved, predominantly dry, loamy- sandy meadows on the Bartley Water, with over 200 species of flowering plants recorded.
-The site is the best example known of a herb-rich meadow on acid soils in the New Forest area and contrasts sharply with the potentially similar but heavily grazed acid grasslands of the New Forest. - 5.3.
-The parish adjoins the Inclosures and unenclosed lands of the Forest to the south and east.
-From here there is direct access to the internationally important habitats and landscapes of the National Park.
+The site is the best example known of a herb-rich meadow on acid soils in the New Forest area and contrasts sharply with the potentially similar but heavily grazed acid grasslands of the New Forest.